-- Place the egg whites in a large bowl or bowl of a stand mixer with a whisk attachment, and whip on medium speed or whisk until foamy.
+- Place the egg whites and granulated sugar in a large bowl or bowl of a stand mixer with a whisk attachment.
+Whip on medium speed until foamy.

-- Whisk or beat to a stiff meringue on medium-high speed, about five more minutes.
+- Turn the speed up to medium-high (or high on a hand mixer).
+Beat the whites to a stiff meringue.
 The meringue will be shiny and create pointy peaks that curve over ever so slightly.
 The meringue will also stick to the bottom of the bowl if you flip it upside-down.

 - Sift all the dry ingredients directly into the bowl with stiff meringue.